moritzvz/add/README.md

 # ALD
-Automatic Location of Disparities (ALD) for algorithmic audits.
+This repository contains the implementation of 'Automatic Location of Disparities' (ALD) for conducting algorithmic audits.